RhyanRodriguez3/SQL-Guide/README.md

-# **SQL Guide**
+# **SQL Fundamentals Guide**
-Each file in this repo contains SQL projects and codes for reuse.
+Each file in this repo contains SQL codes for reuse.
 Structured Query Language (SQL) is used to manipulate data with DQL and databases with DDL, DML, and DCL.
 Relationship DataBase Management Systems (RDBMS) such as Oracle, MS SQL Server, etc have different versions of SQL.

-These are the fundamentals.
+## 1. Data Query Language (DQL) are commands to retrieve and manipulate data.
 <details>
-  <summary>1.
-Data Query Language (DQL) are commands to retrieve and manipulate data.</summary>
+  <summary>Common Commands</summary>

 Commands to retrieve and manipulate data from db.
 Shows functions and create custom measures and Calc Columns. https://learnsql.com/blog/standard-sql-functions-cheat-sheet/standard-sql-functions-cheat-sheet-a4.pdf https://www.youtube.com/watch?v=9Pzj7Aj25lw&list=PLD20298E653A970F8